 Bean has an extensive line of organic shower curtains.
 They give you options from hemp, cotton, or linen.
 The organic cotton shower curtain is available in grey, unbleached, and hydrogen peroxide-whitened shades.
 The linen shower curtain comes in six colors and is made with non-toxic materials.

-Bean is big on local manufacturing, manufacturing almost all their products in the USA.
+Bean is big on local manufacturing, manufacturing almost all its products in the USA.
 A family-run factory in the USA produces their shower curtains.

 Size: 78” x 55”